R/sperrorest_resampling.R

 each resampling objects depends on the spatial configuration of the data

-set and possible cleaning steps (see min_frac
+set and possible cleaning steps (see min_frac, min_n).

 Default parameter settings may change in future releases.
 This